By Bruce Stanley, 18th June 2010

 Commercial Advantages of Going Green

-In addition to the tax advantages of environmentally friendly asset investment the long term cost reduction and marketability of being a green company should not be overlooked.
-Reducing energy consumption reduces your costs long term and the intial outlet for the assets can be aided by the tax benefits.
+In addition to the tax advantages of environmentally friendly asset investment, the long term cost reduction and marketability of being a green company should not be overlooked.
+Reducing energy consumption reduces your costs long term and the initial outlet for the assets can be aided by the tax benefits.

 Bruce Stanley ACA AITI QFA is Tax Manager, Byrne Curtin Kelly Accountants, based in Dublin.
 Bruce can be contacted on 01 6765333 or see www.bck.ie